Memorable Manitobans: Charles Jackson Sharp (1863-1953)

-Born at Leicester, England on 8 August 1863, son of Mr. and Mrs. William Sharp, he came to Canada in 1884 and farmed on the Portage plains, later a dairy and, by the mid-1920s, was operating a coal, wood and sand business.
+Born at Leicester, England on 8 August 1863, son of William Luke Sharp and Elizabeth “Eliza” Mitchell, he arrived in Canada in February 1885 and farmed on the Portage Plains.
+He later had a dairy and, by 1901, was operating a coal, wood and sand business.
 During the 1885 North West Rebellion, he served with the Portage Company, 95th Battalion.
 He was president of the Portage Branch of the Army and Navy Veterans for three years and was president of the Manitoba Command for 17 years.
 He was Chairman of the Board of Work for Portage la Prairie, a member of the Portage municipal council for four years, and a member of the Portage School Board for three years.
 He served as Mayor of Portage la Prairie (1931-1932).

 He died on 3 September 1953 and was buried in the Portage Hillside Cemetery.

 Census Returns of England and Wales, 1871 and Census Returns of England and Wales, 1881.

 “2 lose lives in lake at Delta,” Winnipeg Tribune, 4 July 1921, page 11.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Portage resident celebrates 90th birthday,” Winnipeg Free Press, 11 August 1953, page 4.

 “Charles J. Sharp, former Mayor, buried at Portage,” Winnipeg Free Press, 8 September 1953, page 33.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.